 The CDO offers a variety of programs such as workshops on career planning, resume & cover letter preparation and interviewing techniques.

 The CDO invites speakers, frequently Pepperdine law alumni, from different firms, agencies and organizations to speak to students.
 These presentations/panel discussions are an excellent forum in which to ask questions, learn about various careers and meet alumni and other practitioners.
-Sample panels and presentations can be found at panels and presentations.

 Off-Campus Interviews/Job Fairs

 The CDO also receives information regarding off-campus interviews and job fairs that are held in various cities.
 These events are usually coordinated by different student groups and are held at local convention centers and/or hotels.
 Among these are the Southern and Northern California Minority Job Fairs organized by local BLSA chapters and the NAPIL Public Interest Job Fair held in Washington, D.C. each October.

 If you are a second year law student interested in clerking for a judge after graduation, please contact the CDO office for assistance with the process.
 A panel presentation is scheduled during the academic year whereby professors and alumni, who have previously clerked, serve as panelists.

 Law students and alumni may use the following equipment in the CDO for any job-related purpose: